cosmos/ibc/spec/app/ics-028-cross-chain-validation/data_structures.md

 - `ConsumerUnbondingPeriod: Duration` is the unbonding period on the consumer chain.
 - `preCCV: Bool` is a flag indicating whether the consumer CCV module starts in pre-CCV state.
   In pre-CCV state, the consumer CCV module MUST NOT pass validator updates to the underlying consensus engine.
-- `providerClient: Identifier` identifies the client of the provider chain (on the consumer chain) that the CCV channel is build upon.
+- `providerClientId: Identifier` identifies the client of the provider chain (on the consumer chain) that the CCV channel is build upon.
 - `providerChannel: Identifier` identifies the consumer's channel end of the CCV channel.
 - `ccvValidatorSet: <string, ValidatorUpdate>` is a mapping that stores the validators in the validator set of the consumer chain.
 - `receivedVSCs: [VSCPacketData]` is a list of data items (i.e., `VSCPacketData`) received in `VSCPacket`s that are not yet applied.